- Home

 KS3 Music develops foundational skills in musical notation, listening, performance, and composition through hands-on, engaging lessons.
 Students explore a wide range of genres, traditions, and musical forms while learning to read and write music, play instruments, and use technology to create their own compositions.
 Regular listening activities deepen musical understanding and analytical thinking, while performing and composing build confidence, discipline, and teamwork.

-Music lessons are currently taught once a week for Year 7 and 9 and once a fortnight for Year 8.
+Music lessons are currently taught once a week for Year 7, 8 and 9.
 Lessons aim to inspire curiosity, encourage creativity, and provide every student with the tools to express themselves musically, both as individuals and collaborators.

 Key Stage 4